icgc-dcc/dcc-etl/dcc-etl-exporter/README.md

 ----
 For performance reasons, HDFS should have dfs.client.read.shortcircuit enabled via Cloudera Manager and adding users (hbase and downloader) to the list of dfs.block.local-path-access.user

+In order to run exporter under the user downloader,

 HBase Configurations
 ----